BryanHarrisScripts/Afterglow-Echoes-of-Sentience/README.md

 </div>

 # The Unseen Editor
+### An AI-Assisted Adventure

-I've been working on a script rewrite, assisted by AI.
-If this technology truly holds value, then why aren't studios knocking at my door or expressing interest in the script?
-I've released it as open-source and have been persistently refining it with AI.
-This is already the second AI-assisted rewrite.
+In my current project, I've been rewriting a script with the help of artificial intelligence.
+If this technology truly holds value, why aren't studios knocking at my door or expressing interest in the script?
+I've released it as open-source and have been persistently refining it with AI, making this the second AI-assisted rewrite...

 ````
 James Cameron once said, "I just don’t personally believe that a disembodied mind that’s just regurgitating